avallbona/Impostor/README.rst

 Usage
 -----
 By now you should have a working system.
-This means that your staff (users with is_staff flag set to True) can log in as different user by using their password and following concatention:
+This means that your superuser users (users with is_superuser flag set to True) can log in as different user by using their password and following concatenation:

     ``staff_username as users_username``